Ollagüe

-Ollagüe ([oˈʎaɣwe]) or Ullawi ([uˈʎawi]) is a massive andesite stratovolcano in the Andes on the border between Bolivia and Chile, within the Antofagasta Region of Chile and the Potosi Department of Bolivia.
+Ollagüe ([oˈʎaɣwe]) or Ullawi ([uˈʎawi]) is a massive andesite stratovolcano in the Andes on the Bolivia–Chile border, within the Antofagasta Region of Chile and the Potosi Department of Bolivia.
 Part of the Central Volcanic Zone of the Andes, its highest summit is 5868 m above sea level and features a summit crater that opens to the south.
 The western rim of the summit crater is formed by a compound of lava domes, the youngest of which features a vigorous fumarole that is visible from afar.

 Ollagüe is mostly of Pleistocene age.
 It started developing more than one million years ago, forming the so-called Vinta Loma and Santa Rosa series mostly of andesitic lava flows.
 A fault bisects the edifice and two large landslides occurred in relation to it.
 Later two groups of dacitic lava domes formed, Ch'aska Urqu on the southeastern slope and La Celosa on the northwestern.
 Another centre named La Poruñita formed at that time on the western foot of the volcano, but it is not clear whether it is part of the main Ollagüe system.
 Activity at the summit continued during this time, forming the El Azufre sequence.

 This phase of edifice growth was interrupted by a major collapse of the western flank of Ollagüe.
 Debris from the collapse spread in the form of hummocks down the western slope and into an adjacent salt pan, splitting it in two.
 The occurrence of this collapse was perhaps facilitated by a major crustal lineament that crosses Ollagüe from southeast to northwest.
 Later volcanic activity filled up the collapse scar, forming the Santa Cecilia series.
 This series includes lava flows as well as a compound lava dome on the western rim of the summit crater, which represent the youngest volcanic activity of Ollagüe.
 While there is no clear evidence of historical eruptions at Ollagüe, the volcano is considered to be potentially active and is monitored by the National Geology and Mining Service (SERNAGEOMIN) of Chile.
 Hydrothermal alteration has formed sulfur deposits on the volcano, which is the site of several sulfur mines.
 Later glaciations have formed moraines on the volcano.